dh1011/subscription-manager/README.md

 ## Adding Icons

 This app uses Font Awesome icons.
 To add an icon to your subscription, use the icon name from the [Font Awesome icon library](https://fontawesome.com/icons).

+## Notifications

+The app integrates with NTFY for sending notifications.
+To set up notifications:

+1. Click the bell icon next to the app title
+2. Enter your NTFY topic
+3. Save the settings

+You'll receive notifications for upcoming subscription payments.

 Enjoy!